Amy Plum

-Amy Plum (born 1967) is an American and French young-adult fiction writer, best known for her Die for Me series.
+Amy Plum (born 1967) is an American-born French young-adult fiction writer, best known for her Die for Me series.

 Early life and education

 Plum was born in Portland, Oregon, and raised in Birmingham, Alabama.
 After receiving a bachelor's degree in psychology from Wheaton College in Illinois, she lived in Paris, London (where she received a master of arts in medieval art history from the Courtauld Institute) and New York, before settling in France.

 Career

 Die for Me series (2011-13)

 Plum's first book, A Year in the Vines, went unpublished, but it helped her acquire an agent.
 Her first published novel, Die for Me, came out in 2011.
 Die for Me, which is the first novel of the series alternately known as the Die for Me or Revenants series, introduces the mythology of a group of zombie-like, reanimating creatures called revenants.
 The young-adult novel recounts the attempts of Kate Mercier, a 16-year-old American living in Paris, to move on after the death of her parents in a car crash, and her love story with one of the revenants, Vincent.
 Publishers Weekly called it "an immersing, franchise-ready story."

 An International Bestseller, Die for Me was voted to the Summer 2011 Indie Next list, was The Romance Times top pick, and a 2013-14 South Carolina Young Adult Book Award Nominee.
 It is translated into German, French, Italian, Portuguese, Bulgarian, Czech, Norwegian, Russian, Slovak, Polish, Spanish, and Turkish.

 The sequel, Until I Die, was published in 2012 and is translated into German, French, Italian, Portuguese, Bulgarian, Czech, Norwegian, Spanish, and Turkish.
 It was followed by a novella, Die for Her, which has been referred to as "Die for Me 2.5", and is translated into German, French, Spanish, and Turkish.
 The series was completed in 2013 with If I Should Die, wrapping up the love story of Kate and Vincent.
 RT Book Reviews gave If I Should Die four-and-a-half stars, praising it as "another fantastic tale."
 If I Should Die is translated into German, French, Italian, Portuguese, Norwegian, Spanish, and Turkish.
 At her readers' request, Plum has added two more novellas to the series, Die Once More (2015), is translated into French, Spanish, and Turkish.
 And To Die For (2021), which takes place five years after the rest of the series.
 A digital compendium for the series entitled Inside the World of Die for Me was released in February 2016.